Helpful tips on how to reduce problems in your home caused by

 First steps to removing mould

-To kill and remove mould, wipe down or spray walls and window frames with a fungicidal wash that carries a Health and Safety Executive (HSE) ‘approval number’.
+To kill and remove mould, wipe down and spray walls and window frames with a dedicated mould cleaner that carries a Health and Safety Executive (HSE) ‘approval number’.

 Ventilating your property